Programmerlogic/Data_Privacy_Challenge/README.md

    - The system processes both datasets through the model and runs FAISS-based matching.

 5. **Store Result**
-   - The matched results will be saved in a folder as `matched_results.csv`.
+   - The matched results will be saved in your  folder as `matched_results.csv`.

 **GUI Application**